-Make more icing then you think you are going to need.
-I find it hard to get the exact color a second time when I am making this icing so I always suggest making more of a color then you might need.
-It is better to have left over icing then having to make more and it not being the exact same color.
+Make more icing than you think you are going to need.
+I find it hard to get the exact color a second time when I am making this icing so I always suggest making more of color than you might need.
+It is better to have leftover icing then having to make more and it not being the exact same color.

 Royal Icing colors get darker as it dries.
 When you are making royal icing colored keep in mind that when the icing dries the colors will become darker.

-It will keep in the refrigerate for up to 2 weeks.
+It will keep in the refrigerator for up to 2 weeks.
 When you want to use it again, just let it come back to room temperature before working with it again.

-- 1/4 cup of water.
-(You may need more if you are thinning out your frosting)
+- water.
+(You will need more if you are thinning out your frosting)

-- clear extract (Optional, if you are choosing to flavor your icing)
+- clear flavoring extract (Optional, if you are choosing to flavor your icing)

 - Gel Food Coloring.
 If you plan to color the frosting.